affinidi/reference-app-portable-reputation/README.md

 ### What can I develop?

 You are only limited by your imagination!
-Affinidi Developer Tools is a toolbox with which you can build software applications for personal or commercial use.
+Affinidi Developer Tools is a toolbox with which you can build software apps for personal or commercial use.

 ### Is there anything I should not develop?